Ahisham108/Project-Two/README.md

 # Udacity-Investigate-Medical Appointment No Shows-Dataset

 ## Project Overview
-In this project, we have to analyze a dataset and then communicate our findings about it.
-We will use the Python libraries NumPy, pandas, and Matplotlib to make your analysis easier.
+This was the second project in Data Analyst Nanodegree from Udacity.
+In this project, I analyzed Medical Appointment No Shows Dataset and communicated my findings about it using Python libraries NumPy, pandas, Matplotlib, and seaborn.
+The dataset collects information from 110k medical appointments in Brazil and is focused on the question of whether or not patients show up for their appointment.

 What do I need to install?
 You will need an installation of Python, plus the following libraries: